Auth model#

 Token storage#

 Tokens are stored at ~/.config/skillsctl/credentials.json.
-The file is written with 0600 permissions (readable only by the owner).
-The file contains the access token and ID token as returned by the OIDC provider.
+The file is written with 0600 permissions (readable only by the owner) inside a 0700 parent directory.
+The file contains the ID token, its expiry, and - when the OIDC provider returns one - the refresh token plus the token endpoint and client ID needed to use it.

 Check token status: